pachyderm/pachyderm/doc/docs/master/getting_started/local_installation.md

 # Local Installation

-!!!
-Info
-      A local installation helps you learn
-      some of the Pachyderm basics and experiment.
-It is not designed to be a production environment.
+This guide covers how you can quickly get started using Pachyderm.

-This guide walks you through the steps to install Pachyderm on macOS®, Linux®, or Microsoft® Windows®.
+It walks you through the steps to install Pachyderm locally on macOS®, Linux®, or Microsoft® Windows®.

 To install Pachyderm on Windows, take a look at [Deploy Pachyderm on Windows](wsl-deploy.md) first.

-We offer two ways to deploy Pachyderm on a local Kubernetes cluster.

-- The first uses Pachyderm's client `pachctl` and the command `pachctl deploy local`.
-- The second uses the deployment tool `Helm`.

 !!!
-Info
-      - Helm support in Pachyderm is a **beta** release.
-      See our [supported releases documentation](https://docs.pachyderm.com/latest/contributing/supported-releases/#release-status) for details.
+Warning
+      - A local installation is not designed to be a production environment.
+It is meant to help you learn and experiment quickly with Pachyderm.
-      - `pachctl deploy local` is designed for a **single-node cluster**.
+      - A local installation is designed for a **single-node cluster**.
       This cluster uses local storage on disk and does not create a PersistentVolume (PV).
 If you want to deploy a production multi-node cluster, follow the instructions for your cloud provider or on-prem